-- Supporting the DSL and any deputies by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - Ensuring online safety practices are audited and evaluated. - Supporting staff to ensure that online safety is embedded throughout the curriculum so that all pupils can develop an appropriate understanding of online safety. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - Working with the DSL and ICT technicians to conduct half-termly light-touch reviews of this policy. - Working with the DSL and Governing Body to update this policy on an annual basis.
+- Supporting the DSL and any deputies by ensuring they have enough time and resources to carry out their responsibilities in relation to online safety. - Ensuring staff receive regular, up-to-date and appropriate online safety training and information as part of their induction and safeguarding training. - Ensuring online safety practices are audited and evaluated. - Ensuring that staff understand this policy, and that it is being implemented consistently throughout the school. - Organising engagement with parents to keep them up-to-date with current online safety issues and how the school is keeping pupils safe. - Ensure that, where necessary, teaching about safeguarding, including online safety, is adapted for vulnerable children, victims of abuse and some pupils with SEND because of the importance of recognising that a 'one size fits all' approach may not be appropriate for all children in all situations, and a more personalised or contextualised approach may often be more suitable. - Working with the DSL and ICT technicians to conduct half-termly light-touch reviews of this policy. - Working with the DSL and Governing Body to update this policy on an annual basis.